lbormann/darts-caller/README.md

 #### **-V / --caller_volume**

 You can lower the call-volume in relation to current system-volume.
 1.0 is system-volume.
 0.5 is "half" volume.
+By default this is 1.0

 #### **-R / --random_caller**

 If you set this to 1 you will get a random caller each time you start the application.
 For this to work you need to setup subfolders in your media_path.
-Each subfolders represents a caller.
+Each subfolder represents an individual caller.
 By default this is not activated.

 #### **-L / --random_caller_each_leg**